Charan-Karthik/Charan-Karthik/README.md

 I am a back-end/full-stack software engineer interested in applying my skills to innovatively solve problems and create products/provide services that enhance others' lives.

 🌱 _**I'm currently working on**_
-* Transforming access to excellent healthcare as a Software Engineer at Employer Direct Healthcare ([edhc.com](https://www.edhc.com/))
+* Transforming access to excellent healthcare as a Software Engineer at Lantern ([lanterncare.com](https://lanterncare.com/))
 * Exploring new technologies, languages, and frameworks
 * Taking prerequisite courses to enroll in a MS in CS program! :)
 * Maintaining and improving my technical skills through the development of personal projects and practicing data structures, algorithms, and system design concepts